Sclafus/Ecommerce-GUI/README.md

 * FXML files (with [Scene Builder](https://gluonhq.com/products/scene-builder/))
 * Client-Server architecture (with JDBC)

 This program is the Client of the architecture (clearly).

-I'll link the repository for the Server application when it will be available.
+The Server application is available [here](https://github.com/Sclafus/Ecommerce-Server).
 All the images used in this project are taken from [icons8.com](https://www.icons8.com)